Air War (game): Reception

 In his 1980 book The Best of Board Wargaming, Nicholas Palmer commented "Air War sets out quite simply to simulate modern air combat as accurately as possible."
 Palmer noted the extreme complexity of the game, but thought that "it is gradually possible to become familiar with all the concepts."
 He concluded by giving the game a below average "excitement" grade of only 40%, a rules clarity grade of 75% and the maximum complexity rating of 100%, saying, "Air War is far and away the best game for anyone wanting realistic air combat simulation and willing to invest the time needed to become at home with the rules."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman found the game ridiculously complex, saying, "There is apparently no absurd extreme to which SPI will not go in its quest for realism (or the appearance thereof) for which it will not have a small but vocal coterie shouting huzzahs at the results. [...]
 Many of the systems are unnecessarily complex and unwieldy, even for the intended level of realism."
 Freeman concluded by giving the game an Overall Evaluation of "For fanatics only", saying, "There are some nice features here, but most people will do better to await their adoption by less ambitious efforts."

 In the March 1981 edition of The Space Gamer (No. 37), Craig Barber reviewed the expansion Air War '80 and thought that only those who were attracted to modern air combat should buy the game, saying, "As a simulation, AirWar '80 is of high quality.
 If you have the cash and the interest in jet combat, you might buy it.
 Anybody else should skip this one."

-In Issue 25 of Phoenix (May-June 1980), Mike Stoner reviewed the expansion Air War '80 and admitted "Air War is a game you either love or hate."
-He was an admirer of the original game and liked the new additions in rules, aircraft and scenarios.
-For the game's fans, Stoner advised that "If the game is to your liking it'll give you innumerable hours of pleasure."

-In Issue 34 of Phoenix (November-December 1981), R.K.
-Jordan reviewed Air War and its expansion, Air War '80, and concluded that the game was so complex, the best way to play was as a team of several players, each handling one airplane function, aided by a computer and lots of time.
-He pointed out that in his experience, one turn representing 2.5 seconds could take two and a half weeks to play.

 In The Guide to Simulations/Games for Education and Training, Richard Rydzel found the game to be unsuitable for classroom use, saying, "This game is far too complex for the usual gamer and cannot be used in a normal classroom situation.
 It is a very thorough and interesting game, but due to its complexity it will be played only by air war enthusiasts."